StevenBlack/timesheet/README.md

 2021-12-01 Issue 405: refactor — reorganise this long query to make it easier to deconstruct.
 2021-12-01 After hours — update test/dev data.
 ```
-## Raw output from MacJournal export
+## Raw input from MacJournal export

+Selecting a bunch of dates in MacJournal then right+click ➡️ rExport gives me a bunch of dates, each day looks like this:

 ```
 Date: 1 December 2021 at 12:15